blaiyz/university-project-arkanoid/README.md

 The project comes with an ant config file (`build.xml`).
 Install ant here: https://ant.apache.org/manual/install.html

-Use `ant compile` in order to compile the project
+Run `ant compile` in order to compile the project

-Use `ant run` in order to run the project with all the levels.
+Run `ant run` in order to run the project with all the levels.

-Use `ant run -Dargs="x y z w ..."` in order to run the chosen levels in succession, where x, y, ... represent the indexes of the levels (starts with 1 and supports multiple of the same level).
+Run `ant run -Dargs="x y z w ..."` in order to run the chosen levels in succession, where x, y, ... represent the indexes of the levels (starts with 1 and supports multiple of the same level).
 The normal `ant run` is equivalent to `ant run -Dargs="1 2 3"`.